cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     uid: string
 }

-// Warning: (ae-missing-release-tag) "isAnnotationLocked" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function isAnnotationLocked(annotation: Annotation): boolean;

-// Warning: (ae-missing-release-tag) "isAnnotationSelected" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function isAnnotationSelected(annotation: Annotation): boolean;

-// Warning: (ae-missing-release-tag) "isObject" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function isObject(value: any): boolean;

-// Warning: (ae-missing-release-tag) "IStackViewport" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 interface IStackViewport extends IViewport {
     calibrateSpacing(imageId: string): void